(Click on + for prices and bookings)

 We also seek reptiles and mammals and visit two Aboriginal rock art and occupation sites, which are home to regional and endemic species.
 Three boat cruises on protected waterways (one private) give us great chances to see rare and elusive freshwater, riverine, and floodplain bird species, such as Little Kingfisher, Black Bittern, and Great-billed Heron.

-We undertake several short walks in various tropical and World-Heritage-listed habitats in the huge and diverse Kakadu National Park as well as in surrounding nature reserves and great urban birding sites along the 1300-km-plus circuit of the Top End region.
+We undertake several short walks in various tropical and World-Heritage-listed habitats in the huge and diverse Kakadu National Park as well as in surrounding nature reserves and great urban birding sites along this 1300-kilometers/807-miles circuit of the Top End region.

-For those wishing to explore Australia further, this tour can be combined with our set of tours preceding and following this one: preceding this tour we offer Australia: from the Outback to the Wet Tropics and Australia: Tasmania and the Orange-bellied Parrot and following this tour Australia: Southwest Specialties, so that all four Australia tours could be combined.
+For those wishing to explore Australia further, this tour can be combined with our set of Australian tours: Australia: Tasmania and the Orange-bellied Parrot, Australia: from the Outback to the Wet Tropics, and Australia: Southwest Specialties.
+All four Australia tours could be combined.
 We can also arrange other extensions (e.g., sightseeing trips to Sydney, Uluru, etc., and pelagic trips).